itrevex/IntroToFlask/README.md

 * Update requirements file every time you add a new depedancy by running command above
 * Then install gunicorn `pip install gunicorn`
 * Create a `Procfile`, and this the server to `web: gunicorn app:app`, see _*setting up Procfile below*_
-* create app on heroku site, or in command line interface `heroku create`
+* create app on heroku site, or in command line interface `heroku create app_name`, _app_name_ is not mandatory, if you left it out, heroku would generate one for you.
 * `heroku git:remote -a intro-to-flask` to link heroku to remote
 * `git push heroku master` to push changes to heroku
-* ensure that atleast one instance of the app is running before opening `heroku ps:scale=1`
+* ensure that at least one instance of the app is running before opening `heroku ps:scale=1`
 * `heroku open` to open app

 ### Setting Up the Procfile